prataplyf/opencv/README.md

 # OpenCV:
-    # OpenCV is a library of programming function mainly aimed at real time computer-vision application
+    : OpenCV is a library of programming function mainly aimed at real time computer-vision application : The Librariy is cross-platform and free for use under the open source Berkeley Software Distribution(BSD) License
-    # The Librariy is cross-platform and free for use under the open source Berkeley Software Distribution(BSD) License
+    <b>Cross-Platform : <b> the opencv function can be used in any language like c++, python, java interfaces that will support Linux, MacOS, Windows, IOS, etc.
 # Installation opencv:
     # cv stands for computer vision, so here we are installing "open computer vision" libraries from python libraries.<br>
     : !pip install opencv-python